 The most popular oil used are peppermint oil, wintergreen oil, eucalyptus oil, and camphor-based oil.
 Tiger balm is also very popular because of its pain-relieving properties.

 These coin scrapings result in ecchymosis (linear discoloration of skin because of bleeding underneath.)
-The blood from the squashed capillaries leak out and spread just beneath the skin surface.
+The blood from the squashed capillaries leaks out and spread just beneath the skin surface.
 It is here that the bad wind from the flowing blood escapes out from the skin along the length of a bruise.
 That is the therapeutic action according to ancient medical science.
 Post Cao Gio treatment, the patient carries these linear bruises for a couple of days, and then it goes off on its own.

 Modern science may not believe in such an explanation, without proper evidence.
 Still, the Vietnamese have been using Cao Gio for ages to relieve body and muscular pains, joint pains, and general lethargy.
 They vouch it is equally effective in treating cold, fever, liver, kidney, and such other ailments.